Raff1987/Programming-and-Scripting-Project-2018/README.md

 Investigation
-As i am new to progamming a large part of this project was spent trying to understand the importance of the fisher data set in terms of comptuing.
-As i began to understand the reasons that the data set is used so frequentyy in computing i was amazed that that a statistical and biological study from the 1930s is the basis of testing machine learning software
+As I am new to progamming a large part of this project was spent trying to understand the importance of the fisher data set in terms of comptuing.